jpcarrascal/BTGuitarInterface/README.md

 - nRF8001 (https://github.com/MichMich/nRF8001): Originally intended for interfacing the Adafruit nRF8001 breakout with OSX (and iOS).
 After some hacking, I made it work with the RFDuino.

-I am also using Cocoapods to install and manage these libraries:
+I am also using Cocoapods to install and manage this library:

 - OSCKit (https://github.com/256dpi/OSCKit): For sending OSC (http://opensoundcontrol.org/introduction-osc) to other apps
+- CocoaAsyncSocket (https://github.com/robbiehanson/CocoaAsyncSocket): Required by OSCKit, autmatically imported by Cocoapods

 I will be posting info on this project in my blog at www.jpcarrascal.com.